 Parents/carers at school are extremely keen to be engaged with their child’s learning and many have attended English Evenings for Parents/carers.
 The English policy and other useful material can be found at the bottom of this page.

 The teaching of Reading and spelling is one of our highest priorities.

 We aim to foster a love of reading in each child in the school and to create a culture of reading for pleasure.

-- In order to be able to read children first need to understand what sounds each letter and combination of letters in our alphabet make.
-Synthetic phonics is the explicit teaching of this knowledge.
-We teach children to break words down into smaller units of sound.
-We also teach children about the words that cannot be broken down and have to just be learnt such as ‘was!’
+- In order to be able to read children need to understand the sound each letter and combination of letters make.
+Synthetic phonics is the explicit teaching of letters and the sounds they make.
+We teach children to segment words into smaller units of sound.
+We also teach children about the words that cannot be broken down such as ‘was!’

-- Every child in both Foundation Stage and Key Stage 1 receives 20 minutes of phonics teaching every day.
-We follow ‘Letters and Sounds’, a synthetic based phonics teaching programme.
-Children start on Phase 1 in Foundation Stage and the majority have completed Phase 6 by the end of Year 2.
-For those children who need extra time to complete Phase 6, phonics teaching continues into Year 3.
+- Every child in Foundation Stage and Key Stage 1 receives phonic teaching every day.
+We follow ‘Letters and Sounds’, which is a synthetic based phonics teaching programme.
+Children start on Phase 1 in Foundation Stage and aim to have completed Phase 6 by the end of Year 2.
+For those children who need extra time to complete up to Phase 6, teaching continues into Year 3.

 - Throughout the school children are heard reading where they can discuss book choices and offer reading suggestions.

-- We have excellent parental/carer support and the children benefit from reading aloud to our parent/carer/community volunteers.
+- We have excellent parent/carer support and the children benefit from reading aloud to our parent/carers and community volunteers.